mattermost/mattermost-developer-documentation/site/content/integrate/apps/_index.md

 ## FAQ

-### When would you build an app vs a custom slash command vs a webhook vs a plugin?
+### When would you build an app vs. a custom slash command vs. a webhook vs. a plugin?

 That depends on your use case, as they each have benefits.